 For a luxurious stay, the famed Fairmont Château Lake Louise and the Fairmont Banff Springs Hotel are great options.

-Buffalo Mountain Lodge and Moose Hotel & Suites are a viable choice for mid-range priced accommodations.
+Buffalo Mountain Lodge and Moose Hotel & Suites are viable choices for mid-range accommodations.

 The Juniper Hotel and Banff Inn are also great choices and rates can be cheaper during the shoulder season.